amnond/realtime-log-scroller/README.md

-# 🚀 Virtual Scroller: High-Performance Log Viewing of arbitrary height HTML items
+# 🚀 Virtual Scroller: High-Performance Log Viewing

-A high-performance virtual scroller for rendering large and real-time log streams in the browser, with correct text selection, search, keyboard navigation, and dynamic item heights.
+A high-performance virtual scroller for rendering large and real-time log streams in the browser, with correct text selection, search, regex color highlighting,  keyboard navigation, and dynamic item heights.
 This component implements **Virtual Scrolling** to efficiently handle extremely large lists of arbitrary HTML content with minimal performance impact.
 By rendering only the items visible within the viewport, it maintains a small DOM footprint, ensuring fast scrolling and painting, even as data streams in.

-## A note to AI naysayers
+## A Note to Generative AI Naysayers
 This project was built iteratively with assistance from **Claude Code**, **Google Gemini** and **ChatGPT**.

-It took about 2 days to complete as opposed to a month at least if I has to estimate the time it would take me to implement entirely on my own.
+It took about 2 days to complete from nothing to this, as opposed to a month at least if I were to estimate the time it would take me to implement it entirely on my own.

-The README itself was authored with ChatGPT’s help, with the explicit goal of making the core ideas easily understandable.
+The README itself was authored with ChatGPT’s help, with the goal of making the core ideas easily understandable, but it turned out a bit too verbose...

 ---